wp-plugins/game-schedules/readme.txt

 Yes.
 A unique schedule ID defines each schedule.
 It is the primary argument for shortcodes and the primary option for the widgets.
 For all practical purposes, you can set up many schedules as you want.
 So for example schedule 1 could be the varsity in 2012, schedule 2 the JV in 2012, schedule 3 the frosh in 2012, and schedules 4-6 could be the same teams in 2013.

 = I live in Split, Croatia (or wherever).
 Does the plugin support other languages? = The plugin supports localization as of version 2.0.
 If you happen to live in Split, you're in luck.
 A Croatian translation is contained in the /lang directory.
 (Thanks Juraj!)
 A Spanish translation was added in version 2.4.
 (Thanks Roberto!)
 A Swiss German version is new to version 3.0.
 (Thanks Chris!)
 These translation files may need to be updated for version 3.0 and all its new features.
 A Finnish version will be added to the next release after 3.0, it is in the trunk now.
-(Thanks Lauri!)
+(Thanks Lauri!) =NOTE:= Many more strings have been added in version 4.0 on both the front and back ends, so these translations need to be updated.

-= How do I change the look (text colors, background colors, etc.) of the schedule or the countdown timer? = In this version you have to edit the plugin's stylesheet, mstw-gs-styles.css.
+= How do I change the look (text colors, background colors, etc.) of the schedule or the countdown timer? = Version 4.0 features a new set of color controls in the Display Settings admin screen.
+As in previous versions you can still edit the plugin's stylesheet, mstw-gs-styles.css.
 It is located in the game-schedule/css directory.
 It is short, simple, and well documented.
 The schedule plugin and the schedule widget have separate sets of styles.
 The countdown plugin and countdown widget share one set of styles.
-In the future, I may provide options for commonly changed styles on the admin page to control the schedule table and countdown timer styles, ala what’s now available in Team Rosters, depending on demand.
+Note that team specific styling tags have been added so if you have multiple teams, each schedule and slider can be customized using the stylesheet.
+For example, see [the examples on my dev site](http://shoalsummitsolutions.com/dev/).

 = How do I change the date-time group formats?
 Day [Month Year is more convenient in Europe.] = As of version 3.0, seven time and date formats can be customized via the Game Schedules Plugin Display Settings Admin page.
+Those seven formats were not enough to provide worldwide support, so new in version 4.0 is the ability to set any custom date format using the php date() function format strings.

 = The formats are right, but my dates and times or the countdown time are not still not correct.
 What's wrong? = The date and time displays on both the user and the admin pages as well as the countdown timer are driven by the default WordPress time zone, which is set on the WordPress Settings->General screen. *It is important that you set the correct timezone in the WordPress Settings -> General Settings BEFORE entering any schedule data.*